 - 1 level teaspoon of yeast.

 - Put Honey and 2 liters of water into a large pan, bring to boil.
 Then add the Cherries and tannin, bring back to boiling, and then reduce to simmer.
 Simmer for 10 mins, and set aside to cool.
 When cooled, strain the thick pulp from the liquid.
-(In fact I ate this pulp LOL) Leave the finer pulp as it will create the colour you are after (LOL) Now, pour the liquid into a glass demijohn, adding water to create the 5 liters you want, when the liquid is at room temp, add the yeast, making sure it is well mixed.
-I put the clip down lid on my demijohn and shake carefully.
+(In fact, I ate this pulp LOL) Leave the finer pulp as it will create the color you are after (LOL) Now, pour the liquid into a glass demijohn, adding water to create the 5 liters you want, when the liquid is at room temp, add the yeast, making sure it is well mixed.
+I put the clip down the lid on my demijohn and shake carefully.
 Put bung and airlock in, and let sit for around 30 days, or when all activity has stopped.